w3c/trace-context-binary/spec/20-BINARY_FORMAT.md

 ## Serialization of `traceparent`

-Implementation SHOULD serialize fields into the field ordering sequence.
+Implementation MUST serialize fields into the field ordering sequence.
 In other words, `trace-id` field should be serialized first, `parent-id` second and `trace-flags` - third.

 Field identifiers should be treated as unsigned byte numbers and should be encoded in big-endian bit order.